IISERM/PaperBuilder/docs/index.md

 And everything just works :)

-## That's cool, I wanna see how it looks!
+## That's cool, show me how it looks!

 We have a minimal example in the [Examples Page](./examples).
 Be sure to check it out!